ismaelsb/ElectoralSpace/README.md

 The results have been generated in HTML by this R Markdown code: https://github.com/ismaelsb/ElectoralSpace/blob/master/ElectoralSpace.Rmd

-An interactive web app is available here: https://ismaelsb.shinyapps.io/ElectoralSpace
+An interactive web app is available here: https://ismaelsb.shinyapps.io/ElectoralSpace Another interactive calculator for multiple parties is also available here: https://ismaelsb.shinyapps.io/SeatCalculator